screeps/docs/source/introduction.md

 **Energy sources** are the main game resource.
 They can be harvested by worker creeps.
 The amount of energy in a source is limited, but resumes once in 300 game ticks.

 **Spawns** are your colony centers.
 They can accumulate mined energy and use it to create your units.
 There may be no more than 3 spawns in a room.
-Hence, by bulding 3 spawns in a room you actually conquer it.
+Hence, by building 3 spawns in a room you actually conquer it.
 You can have multiple spawns totally in all your rooms though.

 A spawn itself can build only basic units.
 In order to build more complex ones, you have to construct one or more spawn **extensions**.
 Read more about that in the next article.